Five Ten Freerider Contact Review

 Five Ten has been one of the leaders in the climbing shoe industry with their Stealth sticky rubber for the past three decades.
 They transitioned into the mountain bike world in the early 2000s and the Freerider Contact has further improved pedal grip over those first models.
 What started for our testers as an object of skepticism rapidly turned into the highlight shoe, providing an unexpected top score.
 At first glance, a completely smooth bike shoe sole appears ridiculously slippery and insecure, but that's not the case at all.

 The smooth Mi6 rubber simply begs to grab the pins of any flat pedal.
 While this is the expectation for Stealth soles, the Stealth Mi6 is a cut above.
 The non-textured sole provides exceptional pedal grip, but also offers features overlooked by other flat shoes: the ability to fine-tune foot position and release from your pedal with greater ease.
-This is a departure from the Five Ten Freerider, which requires a bit more effort to lift the sole from the pedal pins.
+This is a departure from traditional flat shoes which tend to require a bit more effort to lift the sole from the pedal pins.
 Off the bike, the Freerider Contact provides traction adequate for most situations but does suffer a bit when the going gets steep or wet.